UNNAMED ROAD - Jungjin Lee

 ISBN 9781907946509

 For Korean photographer Jungjin Lee (1961-), immortalizing the landscape is an exploration of her own mind.
-In Unnamed Road, the artist approaches the Israeli territory by turning to the theme of landscape.
-Through her sober black and white images, Jungjin Lee seeks to capture what remains unchanged in the tumult of combat: the movement of waves, a desert landscape, a palm grove.
-Despite everything, she lets the traces of past battles appear, ruins, barbed wire and gunshot impacts.
+In Unnamed Road, the artist approaches Israeli territory through the theme of landscape.
+With her sober black-and-white images, Jungjin Lee seeks to capture what remains unchanged amid the tumult of combat: the movement of waves, a desert landscape, a palm grove.
+Despite this, she leaves traces of past battles, ruins, barbed wire and bullet holes.

 Published by Mack Books